 In a relationship this could appear as someone becoming suspicious of their partners behaviors, such as leaving the house spontaneously to purchase a surprise gift.
 This could be followed by the sufferer of BPD making stories up that they’re leaving the house because they don’t want to spend time with them, don’t love them anymore and are actively on Tinder looking for their next partner.
 Stories really can get out of hand with the best of us, let alone having a hyperactive amygdala.

-Where there is no cure for borderline personality disorder, it is possible to live a happy and successful life filled with meaningful relationships.
+Although there is no cure, it is possible for those with BPD to live a happy and successful life filled with meaningful relationships.

 For those suffering, mood regulation is critical.
 The endocannabinoid system will use cannabinoids to not only improve mood, but also keep it balanced.
-By negating anger, mania, anxiety and depression, someone with the disorder can view their lives and themselves through a healthier lens.
+By negating anger, mania, anxiety and depression, someone with the disorder can view their lives and themselves through a good and more healthier lens.

 Cannabinoids work to offset the transfer of neurotransmitters and to fight the overactive neural transfer that’s associated with BPD symptoms such as anger, anxiety, paranoia and impulsivity.

-Among the endocannabinoid receptors that cannabinoids such as CBD activate are 5-HT1A serotonin receptors.
+Among the endocannabinoid receptors that CBD activates are 5-HT1A serotonin receptors.
 Serotonin, typically called the “happy chemical,” is a compound the body makes that is crucial for mood balance.
 People struggling with anxiety and depression, for example, seem to show lower levels of serotonin than people who are not.

 People with BPD also show similar low levels of serotonin.
-When cannabinoids activate the 5-HT1A serotonin receptors, they bind to 5-HT serotonin neurotransmitters and increase serotonin production, which, in turn, combats the negative effects of depression and anxiety that come along with BPD.
+When CBD activates the 5-HT1A serotonin receptors, they have the ability to bind to 5-HT serotonin neurotransmitters and increase serotonin production, which, in turn, combats the negative effects of depression and anxiety that come along with BPD.

-It is important to discuss all available treatment options with a medical professional to find the best route of care.
+It is important to discuss all available medications and therapy treatment options with a medical professional to find the ideal route of care.

-We hope you’ve found this article on how hemp works for borderline personality disorder helpful and if you would like to read more articles like this on how cannabinoids work for specific conditions, take a look at our Blog
+We hope you’ve found this article on how hemp works for BPD helpful and if you would like to read more articles like this on how hemp and CBD work for specific conditions, take a look at our Blog